qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 * Comma is a numpad comma.
 * Num lock placed on caps lock.
 * Right shift is √.
+* Space is "Level 3 Shift" in case your system supports it.

 ### Numpad Shift Layer (Fn Numpad)
 * Standard ANSI layer except for left modifiers control/win/alt.